 Similar taxes apply to share deals and partial ownership transfers, to the extent that the buyer (and its related parties) becomes a majority shareholder (with a shareholding ratio exceeding 50%).
 In such transactions, deemed acquisition tax is imposed when an entity (along with its related parties) becomes a majority shareholder of a company by acquiring more than 50% of its shares.
 In such cases, the majority shareholder is required to pay the deemed acquisition tax at 2.2% (inclusive of surtax) for real estate held by the company which is subject to acquisition tax, in proportion to the majority shareholder’s holding in the company, as if it has directly acquired such real estate.
 In addition, the seller of shares in a share deal must pay a securities transaction tax, which is equal to 0.43% (0.35% on or after 1 January 2023) of the sale price.

 Foreign investors acquiring land are required to file a report with the local government within 60 days of the execution of the sale and purchase agreement, or to obtain approval in cases where the land is located in:

 Foreign investors acquiring 50% or more of shares in land-owning companies are required to file the report therewith as well.
-However, this reporting requirement may be exempt if the foreign investors elect to file a general real estate transaction report with the local government in accordance with RRETA.
+However, filing of this report may not be required if the foreign investors elect to file a general real estate transaction report with the local government in accordance with RRETA.

 Acquisitions of commercial real estate are financed through both debt and equity financing.
 In particular, institutional investors such as investment banks, public pension funds, mutual aid associations, securities companies and insurance companies are a significant source of financing for such acquisitions, as well as foreign investors.